-For example, you could use a black and white noise texture as a Mask when emitting Smoke, to make it so that the black parts of the texture emit nothing, while the white parts emit smoke.
+For example, you could use a black and white noise texture as a Mask when emitting Liquid particles, to make it so that the black parts of the texture emit nothing, while the white parts emit Liquid.

 Additionally, each channel can have one or many Discharge Modifiers.
 They can give you more precise procedural control over how the fluid gets emitted.

 Discharge modifiers vary the emission over different parts of the emitter, depending on the properties of the emitter - e.g. the direction of its Normals, the speed of movement at each point of an animated emitter, etc

 Non-Phoenix particles, such as Particle Flow or tyFlow particles, can also act as emitters for a Phoenix Source.
 They can emit from a spherical 3D shape, or from instanced geometry.

 Note that the Source icon itself does not emit fluid, so the position of the icon's viewport gizmo in the scene does not matter.

 Instead, you must pick the geometry and/or particles that you want to use as emitters, in the Source’s Emitter Nodes list.

 Emitter Nodes | sources – Specifies a list of objects that will emit fluid.
 Both geometry and particle systems can be selected here.
 Press the Add button and pick an object from the Viewport, or a list of objects using the Scene Explorer.

 Fluid can be emitted from a geometry’s surface, or from the entire volume of an emitting geometry.